 Can I walk into my PCP’s office or do I always need to schedule an appointment?

-Many of UPMC Susquehanna’s primary care providers now offer “walk-in” hours.
+All UPMC primary care providers now offer “walk-in” hours.

 Can I get the same kind of treatment at an “express-type-of-care” facility as I would from my PCP?